Garmingo/Under-Construction-Page/README.md

 ## Customization Guide
 ## Replacing Placeholder Images
-1) Locate the Images: Find the images folder in the project directory.
+1) Locate the Images: Find the "imgs" folder in the project directory.
-2) Add Your Images: Upload your desired images to this folder.
+2) Add Your Images: Upload your desired images to this folder (imgs).
 3) Update the HTML File: Open the index.html file and locate the <img> tags within the button elements.
 4) Change the Source: Replace the src attribute value with the path of your new images.